mckinsey/vizro/vizro-core/docs/pages/user-guides/custom-components.md

         ```

-        1. Here we set the property that is used as the input to the action.
+        1. Here we set the property that is used as the input to the custom action callback.
         2. Here we set action.
+Change in 'is_open' property of our custom component will trigger the action.
     === "yaml"
         ```yaml
         # Custom components are currently only possible via python configuration